L. B. Garrison

 The Ghost and the Machine

 Desperate to pay off her debts, Mandy agrees to have her mind mapped for a mysterious AI research project.
-She wakes in the forests of Demeter, hunted by a terror much older than humanity.
-Her shortcut to freedom soon becomes a desperate race for survival.
+A not-so-unintentional accident plunges her into a fight to save the Confederation with superpowers she doesn’t understand.
+Her shortcut to freedom soon becomes a desperate race across an alien planet.

 Rin is the avatar of a star destroying warship in search of redemption.
-A sentient nano-machine fog threatens to devour millions of colonists on Demeter, but she can’t stop it alone.
+The ancient enemy of all sentient life threatens millions of colonists on Demeter, but she can’t stop it.
+Mandy has Rin’s abilities.

 To end a billion-year-old war, Mandy and Rin must work together.
 But it might cost one of them everything.
 Can they learn to trust each other in time?